 3. Improved Staff Recruiting and Retention

-More than half (55%) of companies (in every sector) employ a remote workforce.
+More than half (62%) of companies (in every sector) work remotely at least occasionally.
 A digital transformation enables firms to recruit a diverse crew of talented accounting professionals regardless of where they live.

-Digitizing processes offer flexibility that promotes a healthy work/life balance.
+Digitizing processes offers flexibility that promotes a healthy work/life balance.
 It ensures that employee satisfaction and retention remain high and reduces churn among staff.

 4. Satisfied Clients